List of Star Wars species (P–T): Togruta

 The Togruta are a species from the planet Shili.
-They are a humanoid race distinguished by their three, or rarely four, lekku (similar to those of Twi'leks, and more commonly called 'head tails') and hollow horn-like structures on their heads, known as montrals, which are integrated with their lekku.
+They are a humanoid race distinguished by their three, and in rare cases four, lekku, or head tails (similar to those of Twi'leks) and hollow horn-like structures on their heads, known as montrals, which are integrated with their lekku.
+Their lekku also have a part of their brain in each one.
 Their montrals and lekku are striped to help them blend in with their natural surroundings.
 Skin colors of Togrutas are usually quite different from their striped montrals and lekku and range from red (most common), to orange, yellow, blue, and even white.
 Togruta possess a form of passive acoustic echolocation by means of their hollow montrals, which allows them to sense space and the proximity and movement of physical objects around them.
 Togruta work well in large groups, and individualism is seen as abnormal within their culture.
 They are also famous for their beauty.

-Jedi Master Shaak Ti and Anakin Skywalker's Padawan Ahsoka Tano (The Clone Wars, Star Wars Rebels and The Mandalorian) are Togruta.
+Jedi Master Shaak Ti, Anakin Skywalker's Padawan Ahsoka Tano (The Clone Wars, Star Wars Rebels, The Mandalorian, and Ahsoka), and Jedi Master Jora Malli (Light of the Jedi and Into the Dark) are Togruta.
 All the Jedi Togruta noted (so far) in the Star Wars universe are females.

 Toong

-The Toong are a race of yellowish-skinned bipeds who sport large heads without neck, gangly limbs and three antennae.
+The Toong are a race of yellowish-skinned bipeds who sport large heads without a neck, gangly limbs and three antennae.
 They are timid and nervous by nature, and prefer to avoid confrontations.
-One notable Toong is the Podracer Ben Quadinaros.
+One notable Toong is the podracer Ben Quadinaros.
+Ben is known to be the best podracer this side of the moisture farms.